aazamuddin4/Data-Mining-with-Python/README.md

 4. Export the results into a new CSV.

 5. Import the new CSV into your notebook and display a portion of the rows as a data frame.

+# Project #1: Thinking About Fake News

+# Details:

+The work you do in this project will carry forward to your final exam (project #3).

+1. Go to Kaggle (or any other dataset source) and find a few (2-3) datasets that provide news headlines/articles that have been labeled as "fake news" and "real news".

+2. Open up each dataset in your notebook and explore the datasets manually.
+Browse the rows and columns and get a firm understanding of the data.

+3. Below each dataset, write your thoughts (a paragraph) for how a machine learning algorithm could use this training data to prepare itself to analyze news headlines.
+Specifically, elaborate:

+          A. What methods you could use to review the given data and learn keywords or phrases to watch out for.

+          and B. How you could apply those learnings to spotting fake news headlines in the future.

+4. Perform research to identify 3-5 sources for APIs you could use to stream in news headlines in the future.